ModFi/template-backend/README.md

 When a developer makes a commit, they should add a Jira Software issue key to the commit message, like this: git commit -m "PROJ-123 add a README file to the project." git push origin <branchname>

+also it works for the Pull request if you put the issue /story key on the Pull request title .

 ## See [Github Actions & Environment Status](https://github.com/ModFi/action-dashboard)